 The year of 1971 was the year of the new election campaigns for the presidency of Perù, and the President, Gen. Velasco Alvarado, in search of consensus that would have lead to his eventual reconfirmation, instead of keeping the repression’s policy adopted by the Minister of the Interior Armando Artola, tried to find a peaceful solution to this social problem that was slowly degenerating.

-On May 11, 1971 with the joint help of the army, decided to move most of the people in a desert land in the Cono Sur of Lima, called Tablada de Lurin, with the promise of a model city for poor people, creating the community of Villa El Salvador.
+On 11th May of the same year, with the joint help of the army, he decided to move the families that had occupied the private lands to a desert land situated on the Cono Sur of Lima, called “Tablada de Lurin” promising a model city for the poor people where they could raise their children.